-Each line item inherits the transaction’s score.
-For example, if a transaction triggers the Duplicate control point, each line item in the transaction inherits that Duplicate score.
+Each entry inherits the transaction’s score.
+For example, if a transaction triggers the Duplicate control point, each entry in the transaction inherits that Duplicate score.

-However, control point scores given to individual line items are not promoted to the transaction.
+However, control point scores given to individual entries are not promoted to the transaction.
 Instead, only the highest score for each triggered control point is promoted.
-For example, if a transaction contains 3 line items that trigger Unusual Amount, with scores of 20%, 30%, and 55%, the transaction is given an overall Unusual Amount score of 55%.
+For example, if a transaction contains 3 entries that trigger Unusual Amount, with scores of 20, 30, and 55, the transaction is given an overall Unusual Amount score of 55.